 - Windows and Screens: Repair or replace any cracked windows or damaged or missing screens.

 By taking these Self-Inspection Checklist steps before you list your home, you’ll spare yourself the time and cost of taking them during the selling process, or worse, the disappointment of a great offer falling through.
 And if you aren’t the handy type, don’t fear.
-The Authentic Real Estate Team’s exclusive and extensive network of Orlando vendors includes plenty of professional inspectors and contractors to help you get your home in great shape before we list it.
+The Orlando Homes For Sale’s exclusive and extensive network of Orlando vendors includes plenty of professional inspectors and contractors to help you get your home in great shape before we list it.

 Find your dream home in Orlando